fcampos-personix/MT-hw2/README.md

 # Homework 2: Word Alignment
-The purpose of this task was to improve the alignment error rate as much as possible
+The purpose of this task was to improve the alignment error rate as much as possible using IBM model 1 as baseline.

 ## Language:
 Python 3.0